 A little bit about me…

 The role of mother has deepened my commitment to intentional living.
 It’s made me even more devoted to nurturing a lifestyle that is grounded, consistent, resilient, and sustainable.
-My days are shaped by movement, creating healthy meals, community, time outdoors (stroller jogs, swimming, cycling, or equestrian activities), and advocacy—whether it’s for mental health, clean nutrition, or simply more compassionate ways of living and relating to one another.
+My days are shaped by movement, creativity, community, time outdoors (stroller jogs, swimming, cycling, or equestrian activities), and advocacy—whether it’s for mental health, clean nutrition, or simply more compassionate ways of living and relating to one another.
 We’ve endured and weathered some dark storms, yet we always FIND A WAY to create happiness, adventures, and experiences regardless of circumstances.
 I fully believe happiness is a choice, feelings follow actions, and mindset is everything.
 Momentum, potential, planning, motivation and pursuit are all part of the process to living out our dreams.
 I’d love to share what I’ve learned in hopes of helping you set, reach, and surpass goals, create the life you want, make changes that are sustainable, and navigate life transitions with wisdom and ease, all while finding joy in the journey.

-When it comes to coaching, my goal is to help clients make their mindset work for them rather than against them, ultimately creating harmony and mastery.
+When it comes to coaching at Sage Wellness, my goal is to help clients make their mindset work for them rather than against them, ultimately creating harmony and mastery.
 Coaching is about supporting you seeing what you know is already true in your life.
 It might be beneficial to note if you are considering therapy or coaching, therapy tends to center on the past to help you move forward, while coaching centers more on your present to help you take the next step towards the future you want.
 My role is to help bridge the gap between where you are and where you want to be.
 A few practical ways to bridge the gap are developing habits, routines, and systems to build momentum.
 My approach blends coaching, skill teaching and practice, mindfullness techniques, and interpersonal neurobiology principles.

 “The privilege of a lifetime is being who you are.” -Joseph Campbell